 “and you are complete in Him, who is the head of all principality and power.”

-Paul continues his emphasis upon the sufficiency of Christ for the believer.
-This section begins the results of the believer’s association with Christ.
+Paul continues his emphasis on the sufficiency of Christ for the believer.
+This section begins with the results of the believer’s association with Christ.
 The first result is that we are “complete in Him.

 “and you are complete in Him”

 We can translate this phrase “you have come to fullness of life.”
 The emphasis in the Greek is upon the abiding results of our position in Christ.
 The believer permanently holds that position before God from the moment of his salvation.